65487123/zprpc/README-EN.md

     ServiceFactory.getServiceBean(String serviceId,Class interfaceCls,int timeOut);
     To obtain the proxy object, remote calls through this object will have a timeout limit, and a timeout exception will be thrown if no result is returned after the specified number of seconds.
+    Just like when publishing a service, if the package of your own project needs to be loaded with a special class loader, you need to add a class loader parameter to        the method of obtaining the proxy object.
+     ServiceFactory.getServiceBean(serviceId,interfaceCls,loader); or ServiceFactory.getServiceBean(serviceId,interfaceCls,timeOut,loader);
 ### Demo
     The demo is provided in the source code.
 Under the rpc-demo project, the service provider project and the service consumer project are included.
     After the code is pulled down and compiled, it can be run directly, configure nacosIpList,Start the service provider first and then start the service